Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models

 \paragraph{Evaluation.} We identify all the nouns in $r$ and compare them against the ground truth labels of MS-COCO.
-To do this, we split the sentence by words and determine if it is a noun or not using the spaCy library \cite{spacy2}.
-We discard words that refer to places or areas like room, street, square, etc. Moreover, we consider compound nouns as one, for instance, the back of the car and ice cream.
+To do this, we split the sentence by words and determine if it is a noun or not using the spaCy library \citep{spacy2}.
+We discard words that refer to places or areas like room, street, square, etc. We consider compound nouns as one, for instance, "the back of the car" and "ice cream".
 We designate a prediction as a True Positive if the predicted word matches or is a synonym of a ground truth element.
 Likewise, a prediction that does not match any ground truth label or any of its synonyms is labeled as a False Positive.
 Finally, any ground truth class that can not be found in the prediction (including their synonyms) is regarded as a False Negative.
 These definitions enable us to calculate precision, recall, and F1 metrics for all IT-LVLMs.

-To effectively manage the extensive vocabulary output of IT-LVLMs, we utilize the WordNet hierarchy \cite{miller1995wordnet}, and the API provided by ChatGPT \cite{GPT4} to identify potential synonyms for elements in $r$.
-For a quick reference, we pre-compute a corpus of noun-to-noun relations totaling 334,608 tuples denoted as $L$, using the ChatGPT API.
-We then utilize WordNet to verify whether elements not present in $L$ are synonyms.
-Occasionally, we discover unsuitable outputs, for example, \say{There are many objects} or \say{It is a beautiful scene}, the recall and precision for such responses are defined as 0.
-For completeness, we also report the amount of such instances in the \textbf{supplementary material}.
+To better manage the extensive vocabulary output of IT-LVLMs, we also utilize the WordNet hierarchy \citep{miller1995wordnet}, and the API provided by ChatGPT \citep{GPT4} to identify potential synonyms for elements in $r$.
+We pre-compute a corpus of noun-to-noun relations totaling 334608 tuples and stored them, therefore future changes in ChatGPT model/API will not affect our benchmark predictions.
+On occasions, we discover unsuitable outputs, \textit{e.g.}, \say{There are many objects} or \say{It is a beautiful scene}, the recall and precision for such responses are defined as 0.
+For completeness, we also report the amount of such instances in the \textbf{Supplementary Material}.